Speaking Truth to Power Since 1981

 the Settlement Agreement between the United States Department of Justice (DOJ)

 and the City of Portland.
 The Settlement Agreement seeks to address allegations

 that the Portland Police Bureau has engaged in a pattern and practice of excessive

-force against community members with mental health issues or perceived to be in
+force against community members with mental health issues.

 While the City claims the appeal seeks "clarification" on the "frequency, scope,

 procedure, and evidentiary burdens" that the Court can apply in those hearings

 --including what evidence can be brought forward by the parties, including the